spencerjpotts/Tinderpy/README.md

 # Tinderpy

-'Who needs tinder select!
-When you have Tinderpy'
+Who needs Tinder Select!
+When you have Tinderpy.

 ## Getting Started